Lautoka F.C.

-Lautoka Football Club is a Fijian professional football club based in Lautoka that competes in the Fiji Premier League, the top flight of Fijian football.
+Lautoka Football Association, also known as Lautoka FC, is a Fijian professional football club based in Lautoka that competes in the Fiji Premier League, the top flight of Fijian football.
 Their home stadium is Churchill Park.
 The club was formed in 1934.

 History

 Lautoka Soccer Football Association was formed in 1934, under the leadership of John Bairagi.
 In 1961, Lautoka became affiliated with the Fiji Football Association.